OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * **Consent Receipt (CR)**
 	A record of a personal information consent transaction.

-* **PI Subject **
-	Personal Information Subject: refers to the personal data shared by a person to a company for  which the individual provides consent for its use.
-See PII Subject in in ISO/IEC 29100:2011, also data subject (EC directive), consenter, PII Subject in NIST 800, this refers to person providing their own personal information.

 * **Explicit Consent**
 	 Refers to explicit action taken by users in which consent is expressed, but, it is also in reference te explicitly stated purpose.
 This can be extended by an explicit reference to  authoritative policy and scope.
 Required to make a compliance claim with an MVCR.
 I.e. A box was ticked, or an 'I agree' button pressed in relation to listed purpose or purpose category